SophieMcGee/brick_heroes/README.md

 The MoSCoW method was used to prioritize user stories and features systematically:

   - Must Have: User registration, borrowing and returning Lego sets, subscription payments.
-  - Should Have: User reviews and ratings for Lego sets, waitlist notifications for unavailable sets.
+  - Should Have: User reviews and ratings for Lego sets, notifications.
-  -	Could Have: A gallery for users to share their builds, gamified rewards for frequent borrowers.
+  -	Could Have: A gallery for users to share their builds, blog area, purchasing of sets and giftcards.
   - Won’t Have: Features planned for future phases, like multi-language support or advanced analytics for users.

 This approach ensured that critical functionality was delivered first while leaving room for enhancements later in the project lifecycle.